vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

 ---
-title: 'How to write an introduction of a graph, chart, diagram, etc.'
+title: 'How to write an introduction of a graph or a chart'
 date: 2023-08-25
 permalink: /posts/2023/08/graph-chart-table-diagram-map-intro/
 tags: